pensono/CarbonEnvironment/src/readme.md

 Compilation happens in several steps:

 * Tokenization - Lexical
+  - Results in list of strings (tokens)

 * Parsing - Grammatical relationships established
+  - Results in prototype expressions

-* Linking - Semantic relatinoships established
+* Linking - Semantic relationships established
+  - Results in expressions arranged in an AST

+* Reduction Evaluation / Optimization